Rithari/OnePlusBot/Documentation.md

 Every 90 days (delay configurable in database) warnings are decayed so that we can actually keep track of persons infractions.\
 The check for that action happens everyday at 00:00 UTC.

 Warnings list can be queried by moderators by issuing `;warnings` command.
 If list takes more than one embed it is possible to navigate using the arrows reaction.
 Warning of a specific user can be queried by using command `;warnings @Username#1234` which also works with [user IDs](https://dis.gd/userid).
+Active warnings and decayed warnings will be showed.
 Clicking on wastebasket reaction will delete the embed, otherwise the embed will delete by itself after two minutes without interaction with embed by user that requested list of warnings.

 A warning can be manually cleared by a moderator by using command `;clearwarn case_id` (case ID is given with list of warnings.\
 Note that however clearing warnings isn't logged in #mod-log channel unlike the automatic decay check and unlike when warns are given.